00:00

 using a sword is the best way to stun them, but unless you keep applying it the stun doesn't last nearly as long as needed, especially when you're surrounded (level 17 my beloathed).

-even then there's a certain amount of endlag when you use it, but unfortunately their sporadic patterns makes it so that sometimes they simply "walk around you" as you're using your sword and hit you from the back.
+even then there's a certain amount of endlag when you use it, but unfortunately their random movement patterns makes it so that sometimes they simply "walk around you" as you're trying to stun them with your sword, and they hit you from the back.

 aside from that, i wish they weren't completely black because most of the levels they appear in also have a dark background which makes them difficult to see, adding to the annoyance.